CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 toc: true
 toc_icon: cog
 ---
 I am a self-disciplined Bioengineering student.
 I study at Yildiz Technical University.
 I am interested in Advanced medical technology and AI and their application for medical Diagnosis, Prognosis and Companion Diagnosis.
+Also interested in the application of computational biology and Systems Biology in the field of Pathology.

 ### Mission
 My mission for is site is to:
 * make a positive impact in the lives of many young students by sharing educative content.